hashicorp/terraform/website/docs/configuration-0-11/modules.html.md

 Terraform CLI.
 Its value is either the path to a local directory of the module's configuration files, or a remote module source that Terraform should download and use.
-This value must be a literal string with no template sequences; arbitrary expressions are not allowed.
+This value must be a literal string with no template sequences; interpolations are not allowed.
 For more information on possible values for this argument, see [Module Sources](/docs/modules/sources.html).

 The same source address can be specified in multiple `module` blocks to create